What Is a Gallon Anyway

 Beverage Planning

 Hosting a gathering?
-A standard keg holds 15.5 gallons (1,984 oz).
+Day to day, 5 gallons (1,984 oz).
+In real terms, a standard keg holds 15.
 If you’re buying single‑serve bottles instead, knowing that 64 oz = ½ gallon lets you quickly estimate: four 64‑oz growlers equal two gallons, so you’d need about eight growlers to match a half‑keg.
 It turns vague “cases” into concrete volume you can picture.

 Why This One Conversion Sticks

 The 64‑oz‑to‑half‑gallon link survives because it aligns with how we already package and think.
+But milk jugs, juice bottles, detergent containers — so many everyday vessels are built around that 64‑oz midpoint.
 Once you internalize it, you stop converting and start seeing* volume.
-Think about it: milk jugs, juice bottles, detergent containers — so many everyday vessels are built around that 64‑oz midpoint.
 You grab a container and know, “That’s half a gallon,” the same way you know a foot is roughly the length of your forearm.

 Final Takeaway

 You don’t need to memorize the entire customary system.
 You just need one anchor: 128 oz = 1 gallon, so 64 oz = ½ gallon.
-Whether you’re simmering stock, mixing cleaner, or stocking a cooler, that single relationship turns a mental math problem into a glance at the shelf.
 From there, every other conversion — quarters, eighths, doubles, halves — becomes a matter of simple scaling.
+And whether you’re simmering stock, mixing cleaner, or stocking a cooler, that single relationship turns a mental math problem into a glance at the shelf.
 Keep it handy, and the numbers stop getting in the way of the task.

 Quick-Reference Cheat Sheet